Home » Recipes » Easy & quick Dracula’s BLOOD PUNCH RECIPE

 Non alcoholic Halloween punch

-If you’ve been looking for a Halloween punch for kids, this eye catching blood punch recipe is perfect!
+Blood punch is one of the least expensive punch drinks you can make.
+This Halloween blood drink is a delicious recipe that is sweet, simple and alcohol free!
+If you’ve been looking for non alcoholic drinks that look like blood, this eye catching blood punch recipe is perfect!
 An absolute essential for your Halloween party, this creepy blood punch/mocktail shimmers with the color of blood and kids will be happy to gather around since it has no alcohol.
-Just add a slug of gin, triple sec, tequila or vodka for a grown-up version.
-Pretty sure Dracula will be thrilled with both versions of this Halloween blood punch!

 Halloween blood punch